The unforgettable road to Lalazar in Pakistan

-Lalazar is a tourist spot at an elevation of 3.123m (10,246ft) above the sea level, located in upper Kaghan Valley in Mansehra District of Khyber Pakhtunkhwa province of the Pakistan.
-The road to the summit tests the skill, and courage, of any driver.
-It’s definitely not for anyone suffering from vertigo or a fear of landslides.
+Lalazar is a tourist spot at an elevation of 3.123m (10,246ft) above the sea level, located in Mansehra District of Khyber Pakhtunkhwa province of the Pakistan.
+The road to the town tests the skill, and courage, of any driver.

-The deadliest road to the summit is called Lalazar Road.
+Set high in the upper Kaghan Valley, the deadly road to the town is called Lalazar Road.
 It can be found to the south-west of Batakundi (a turn to the right before the village, if coming from Naran).
-The track is 4.2 km long with incredible landscapes, pine forest scenic views and charming weather.
+The track is 4.2 km (2.6 miles) long with incredible landscapes, pine forest scenic views and charming weather.
 It’s a typical Pakistani mountain road, with hills on one side and the Kunhar River on the other side.
 Lalazar is located near the famous Babusar Pass.

 Road suggested by: Hugh Wilson